gripableteam/gripable-play-unity-docs/source/index.html.md

 GripData gripData = gripablePlay.GetGripData();
 ```

-GetGripData returns an object containing data from the grip sensor, including a the grip force and center of pressure.
+GetGripData returns a GripData object containing data from the grip sensor, including the grip force and a timestamp.

 ### Return Values